HyungseobKim/NavMesh/README.md

 Therefore we store the edges intersecting the sweep line in the leaves of a dynamic binary search tree.
 The left-to-right order of the leaves of tree corresponds to the left-to-right order of the edges.
 Because we are only interested in edges to the left of split and merge vertices we only need to store edges in tree that have the interior of polygon to their right.
-See ... if you want to check my implementation of binary search tree.
+See [BinaryTree.h](NavMesh/BinaryTree.h) and [BinaryTree.hpp](NavMesh/BinaryTree.hpp) if you want to check my implementation of binary search tree.

 The one more thing that we need to store together with edges is a vertex called "helper" of the edge, which is a possible candidate to be used to build a diagonal.
 Therefore, you may want to define a struct of edges and let them hold two vertices that construct the edge and one "helper" vertex.